cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ### COMPOUND Demo
 - Nothing of note.
 It just works.

+### ^ Half-Life: Alyx (Proton)
+- Using Proton Experimental.
+- Controls work properly now!
+Yay!
+- Lower than expected performance.
+    - This *probably* is due to the new headset, back on Windows 10 I used Windows Mixed Reality at 1440^2 per eye, while here I have 2160^2 per eye. (over double the amount of pixels!)
+- Obnoxiously slow load times on an HDD.
+Might move it to the NVMe I stole from my laptop.

 ## Partially working
 These launch, but are unplayable or have serious issues functioning.
 Or, in some cases they start working all of a sudden but I have no idea why.